gkfreitas/merendApp-frontend/README.md

-Use o live server para iniciar o projeto.
+Use a extensao "live server" para iniciar o projeto.